The billboard effect: 10

 2. Consider alternative channels such as bed banks

-A bed bank is an alternative wholesale channel for properties to leverage as part of their channel mix.
+A bed bank is an alternative wholesale channel in the travel industry for properties to leverage as part of their channel mix.
 As group and business travel picks up in the next year, bed banks will be an even more important distribution channel.
 Bed banks purchase rooms from properties, typically in bulk and for specific dates, at discounted rates and resell them to OTAs, airlines, and travel agents.
 Hotelbeds is one of the largest wholesalers, with 71,000 travel distributors (up 10,000 from last year) in 150 destinations.

 3. Familiarize yourself with OTA business models

-The two main business models that OTAs use today are the agency model and the merchant model.
+The two main business models that OTA providers use today are the agency model and the merchant model.
 Under the agency model, OTAs act as an agent, passing reservations booked by customers to hotels and receiving a commission in return.
 Commissions can either be paid at the time of booking or after an agreed-upon time period (ie. after the check-out month).

 The merchant model is another common business model.
 Under merchant models, hotels sell rooms at wholesale prices to OTAs, and from there, OTAs are responsible for setting room rates and selling to customers.
-Booking.com recently moved away from an agency model towards a merchant model, reaching 60% of global adoption in 2022
+Booking.com recently moved away from an agency model towards a merchant model, reaching 60% of global adoption in 2022.

 A third model, advertising, has increased in popularity and exists on metasearch sites.
 Metasearch engines work primarily on a cost-per-click basis where hotels can promote their rooms with links to their direct booking engine and pay a fee based on the number of clicks they receive.
 Some of these sites, such as Google, also offer a cost-per-acquisition model (also known as “pay per stay”) where the property pays a percentage of the total reservation cost upon completion of the stay.